Nabi40/Hand_raise_detection/README.md

 ---

-#3How it works📌
+#How it works📌

--Video Upload: You upload a classroom/meeting video to the notebook.
+- Video Upload: You upload a classroom/meeting video to the notebook.
--Model Initialization: Loads YOLOv8n-pose model to detect body keypoints.
+- Model Initialization: Loads YOLOv8n-pose model to detect body keypoints.

 Frame-by-Frame Analysis:
     For each person in a frame: